Sample Thank You Emails After an Interview [Template]

-What to Include in a Thank You Email
+What to Include in the Email

 - Recalling positive parts of the conversation shared during the job interview.